nerzh/ton-sdk-swift/README.md

 # ton-sdk-swift

-Ruby SDK for interaction with TON (The Open Network) blockchain
+Swift SDK for interaction with TON (The Open Network) blockchain

 ## Installation